Siddhesh-Agarwal/blog/cm8vr8scu000109juh2oo626w.md

 * **Enable Public Benefit:** Open models allow researchers, startups, and nonprofits to innovate without corporate restrictions.

-Meta’s **LLaMA** and Mistral’s models are steps in this direction, but many leading AI systems remain proprietary.
+**Meta’s LLaMA and DeepSeek’s models** are steps in this direction, but many leading AI systems remain proprietary.

 ## **If Not Open-Source, AI Firms Must Pay for Rights**